rei/rei-cedar-vue-2/README.md

 |-- release.env.js              #Setting NODE_ENV for release
 |-- test.env.js                 #Setting NODE_ENV for test
 %dist/                          #Results from `npm run build` end up here
+%dist-docs/                     #Results from `npm run build:docs` end up here docs/                           #Location for general documentation guidelines that will be used in the styleguide
 %release/                       #Results from `npm run release` end up here src/                            #Source files
 |-- assets/                     #For things that will be included like images, fonts, icons, etc. (check the vue webpack template docs)
+  |-- icons/                    #`npm run get-icons` stores results here then creates the sprite from them.
+Also available for use individually via CSS, etc.
 |-- components/                 #All things components
-  |-- <component>               #Any component
+  |-- <comp>
     |-- __tests__/              #Unit tests for components
-      |-- *.spec.js             #Unit test files -- karma looks for them with this pattern
+      |-- <comp>.spec.js        #Unit test files -- karma looks for them with this pattern
     |-- examples/               #Examples of the component used in the proving grounds for backstop testing
-    |-- **/*.backstop.js        #Config files for backstop visual regression testing
+    |-- <comp>.backstop.js      #Config files for backstop visual regression testing
+    |-- <comp>.md               #Component documentation file displayed in styleguide -- styleguide examples are added here
+    |-- <comp>.pcss             #Styles specific to the component which are imported into the `.vue` file
+    |-- <comp>.vue              #Single file component
+  |-- _index.js                 #All components are imported/exported here
+  |-- examples.js               #All component example are imported/exported here for use in App.vue and the proving grounds
 |-- css/                        #All things css
-  |-- components/               #CSS files for component styles
   |-- directives/               #CSS files for directives
   |-- generic/                  #Reset and normalize styles.
 Also general styles that are related to large layout.
   |-- settings/                 #Values and variables that are consumed in other files.
-    |-- component-variables/    #Values and variables that are consumed in component css.
   |-- themes/                   #Might be used for vertical and/or horizontal themes in the future.
+  |-- main.postcss              #CSS files imported here for ordering
 |-- directives/                 #All things directives
-  |-- <directive>               #Any directive directory
+  |-- <direc>
     |-- examples/               #Examples of the directive used in the proving grounds for backstop testing
+    |-- <direc>.backstop.js     #Config files for backstop visual regression testing
+    |-- <direc>.js              #Code for the directive
+|-- mixins/                     #Mixins that are shared in components
 |-- utils/                      #Helper js files for things like debounce
-|-- app.vue                     #The component/directive catalog for building and regression testing
+|-- App.vue                     #The component/directive catalog for building and regression testing -- the proving grounds
 |-- dev.js                      #Webpack entry point for everything !release
 |-- main.js                     #Webpack entry point for release that builds delivery assets
-|-- */_index.js                 #For maintaining imports of components for use between release and dev/build
 static/                         #For static assets.
-These get included in dist/ and release/ exactly as is -- check the vue webpack template docs
-%styleguide/                     #Output for vue-styleguidist test/                           #All things testing for both unit and e2e
+These get included in dist/ and release/ exactly as is -- check the vue webpack template docs styleguide/                     #Unique config options for the styleguide test/                           #All things testing for both unit and e2e
 |-- e2e/                        #Everything for nightwatch testing
 |-- unit/                       #Everything for karma testing